Kris Carr

 • Zucchini

-At the store: Aim to get a variety of colors, because different colors mean different nutrients!
+Aim to get a variety of colors, because different colors mean different nutrients!
 Plus, what’s better than seeing a rainbow every time you open the fridge?
 Pick veggies that are firm, free of discoloration and don’t look slimy.
 Get in-season produce when you can!

-In your fridge: Other than leafy greens, you don’t need to wash most produce before putting it in the fridge.
+Other than leafy greens, you don’t need to wash most produce before putting it in the fridge.
 Just put it in the crisper drawer and wash right before you plan to use it.
 Veggies like garlic, onions and sweet potatoes can usually be stored at room temp.
 Pro tip: If your broccoli or carrots go limp and rubbery, hope is not lost!
 Give them new life by trimming a bit off the end and putting them in a cup of filtered water (just don’t submerge the head of the broccoli).
 And don’t be afraid to stock your freezer with some healthy frozen vegetables (my favorite frozen go-tos are here!).

 Nuts and Seeds

 Nuts and seeds can be a great source of healthy fats.
-Here are the top nuts and seeds to think about adding to your list!
+Here are the top nuts and seeds to think about adding to your list:

 • Almonds